Table of Contents

 I found just taking each day at a time and above all else tried to create a calm environment at home.
 Calm mummy = calm babies.
 Believe me – it works!

 I was lucky enough to discover a local family center that supports new mothers with feeding and sleeping issues.
 They were an absolute Godsend.
 The amazing nurses not only helped with getting my babies latched properly but the other information you absorb while you’re there is invaluable.
 They also helped put me in touch with other free support services in my area which I found so helpful.

-One of the things I had organised (thankfully) was making sure I had a freezer full of meals – I would highly recommend you do the same.
+One of the things I had organized (thankfully) was making sure I had a freezer full of meals – I would highly recommend you do the same.
 You just don’t get time to cook – it’s the last thing you’ll feel like doing at 9.30 at night – and it’s so important for your milk supply to eat properly.

-The thing I found the most challenging being a single parent family is the isolation.
-I tried to get out at least every other day, even if it was just for a walk to remind myself there’s whole world out there.
+The thing I found the most challenging being a single-parent family is the isolation.
+I tried to get out at least every other day, even if it was just for a walk to remind myself there’s a whole world out there.
 It was (and still is) hard not having someone to share all the little things my two girls get up to.
 I share the big stuff with family and friends of course, but there is so much to get excited about each day.

 While it certainly wasn’t my plan A to have children on my own, I absolutely wouldn’t change it for the world.
 I have two beautiful girls who are now 6 and I am proud to say they are kind, respectful, and full of life.

 I love that it is my responsibility to grow them into two beautiful and strong, well-rounded women.

 - Spend time with a mama with multiples before you have your babies – they have invaluable info that singleton mums aren’t able to offer.